asmed0/korprov-monitor/README.md

 # Trafikverket Körprov monitor

 A very barebone monitor for the [Förarprov Trafikverket](https://fp.trafikverket.se/) website, we are not liable for any misusage.

+This is a modified of the already existing [Teoriprov monitor](https://github.com/foundbypass/teoriprov-monitor)
 ## Installation

 Download and install [NodeJS](https://nodejs.org/en/download/) to be able to run the commands below.